 \section{Introduction}

-The advent of instruction-following in large language models (LLMs) has greatly expanded their generative capabilities \citep{muffin,GPT3}, allowing users to express more complex intentions through detailed instructions \citep{llama,gptneox}.
-However, advances in retrieval systems have not kept pace with these improvements in generative models.
-Many retrieval systems still rely heavily on traditional lexical or semantic matching techniques \citep{MDR,bge-large,e5-large}, which are often too limited to fully capture user intent.
-As a result, while users have grown accustomed to interacting with generative models using intricate instructions \citep{Gemini,Qwen,gpt4}, their sophisticated search behaviors in retrieval remains constrained-primarily centered around keyword-based queries followed by manual filtering of results to find the desired information.
-Several studies have started to explore instruction-aware retrievers that can interact with users as seamlessly as generative models, but they mainly focus on task-level instructions~\citep{tart, e5mistral, instructor,inbedder}, guiding retrievers with one instruction for each task.
-While this task-level instruction is essential for adapting a single retrieval model to multiple predefined scenarios, it falls short of meeting users' customized demands beyond standard tasks~\cite{promptriever}.
+The advent of instruction-following in large language models (LLMs) has greatly expanded their generative capabilities \citep{GPT3,muffin}, allowing users to express more complex intentions through detailed instructions \citep{gptneox,llama}.
+However, retrieval systems have not kept pace with these advancements, continuing to rely on traditional lexical or semantic matching techniques \citep{MDR,e5-large,bge-large}.
+As a result, while users have grown accustomed to interacting with generative models using intricate instructions \citep{Gemini,Qwen,gpt4}, their retrieval behavior remains limited to keyword-based queries followed by manual filtering of results to find the desired information.
+Several studies have started to explore instruction-aware retrievers that can interact with users as seamlessly as generative models, but these primarily focus on task-level instructions~\citep{tart, e5mistral,inbedder}, guiding retrievers with one instruction for each task.
+While this task-level instruction is essential for adapting a single retrieval model to multiple predefined scenarios, it falls short of meeting users' customized demands beyond standard tasks~\citep{promptriever}.

-Recently, a few works have started shifting from task-level to instance-level instructions, providing tailored instructions for each instance to better reflect customized needs~\citep{followir, instructir}.
-These efforts incorporate instructions that specify which content to include or exclude, thus clarifying user intent.
+Recent works have shifted from task-level to instance-level instructions, providing tailored instructions for each instance to better align with customized needs~\citep{followir, instructir}.
+These approaches specify instructions that which content to include or exclude, thus clarifying user intent.
 While they greatly enrich the diversity of instructions, their primary focus remains on \emph{content relevance}.
-Typically when searching for certain documents, users care about two types of aspects: the informational content they provide and the manner in which it is presented \citep{taylor1962,mizzaro1998}, which involves document-level attributes such as length, language, and format.
+When searching for certain documents, users typically care about two aspects: the informational content and its presentation \citep{taylor1962,mizzaro1998}, including document-level attributes such as length, language, and format.
 A sole focus on content relevance neglects the importance of customized preferences for broader document-level attributes.